-Are your company's workers employees or independent contractors?
+As a business owner, it is important for you to understand if your company's workers are employees or independent contractors.
 The difference is a big issue.
 The IRS assumes a worker is an employee unless the employer can prove otherwise.
+As an employee, you—the employer—are obligated to pay taxes and abide by state and federal laws regarding benefits, wages, and hours.

 There is one exception to this rule.
 Your business may be able to meet special requirements to avoid classifying workers as employees and paying employment taxes on their wages.
 This relief is discussed in Section 530 of the Internal Revenue Code.